Darsi-Purnima/task_manager_app_CIAI/readme.md

 ## Setup and Installation Guide

-To set up and run the TaskMaster application on your local development environment, please follow these instructions:
+To set up and run the TaskManager application on your local development environment, please follow these instructions:

 ### Prerequisites